 Where is Ringold?

 Ringold is situated in McCurtain County in southeastern Oklahoma, nestled alongside the Little River.
 Its seclusion is due to its remote riverside location and limited access roads.
-Take State Highway 3, then a series of county roads that bring me through lush landscapes to this hidden gem.
+Take State Highway 3, then a series of county roads that take you through lush landscapes to this hidden gem.

 The journey underscores how tucked away Ringold is, making it an ideal escape for anyone looking to unwind amidst natural beauty.